top of page

 How much are sessions?

 Sessions are £55; however, students and NHS workers sessions are £45.
-Payment are made by bank transfer.
+Payment are made by bank transfer prior to appointments.

 Are our sessions confidential?